wanghmin/wanghmin2.github.io/content/publication/wang-2014-dcc/index.md

   the safety of this method and we formulate suggested tolerance values to reduce false positives.
 The resulting algorithms are safe, automatic, efficient, and easy to implement.
+summary: 'We demonstrate a set of simple modifications to make a basic CCD implementation failure-proof.
+Using error analysis, we prove the safety of this method and we formulate tolerance values to reduce false positives.'
 tags:
 - continuous collision detection
 - floating-point arithmetic